13 Creative Driveway Landscaping Ideas

 When considering driveway landscape ideas, also think about the conditions.
 In the North, for instance, is there a place to shovel or blow snow?
 And, no matter where you live, you’ll want to address drainage issues.
 See how to install an in-ground drainage system.
 In this case, the landscape includes plants and mulch on the high ground and a swath of river rock on the low ground where it serves as a dry creek bed to direct rainwater.

 When space permits their use, circular driveways not only add a touch of class, they also serve a practical purpose, eliminating the need to back up.
 In this case, a statue is surrounded by a formally sheared boxwood hedge, which also keeps vehicles from getting too close.
 Fill the interior with an easygoing groundcover, such as creeping euonymous or periwinkle, and you’ve got an attractive focal point.
-Here are 12 simple ways to enhance curb appeal.

 Although it may be tempting to landscape the entire expanse of your driveway, another driveway landscape idea is to create a planting pocket.
 It can be any size or shape, so long as it’s got enough rooting space for your chosen plants.
 Consider the mature size of the plant, though.
 In this case, the homeowner has chosen a dwarf blue spruce which won’t outgrow its bounds.
 The bed itself is edged to keep grass roots from migrating into the bed and causing extra maintenance.
+If you want some inspiration to help you liven up your home entrance, then these entryway plants will get the job done.

 If you want guests to know where to park, you can earmark the driveway with matching trees lit up by landscape lighting for extra drama.
 Note the trees have been pruned to make them more architecturally interesting and to avoid blocking the view when vehicles are backing up.
 This is a good example of a smart driveway landscape idea.